 I grew up in a forest, and I was surrounded by nature most of my life.
-My family home in Hungary is situated in the middle of a beautiful forest.
-Nature is an integral part of who I am, and I always believed that it can help us to connect with ourselves on a deep level and free us from the every-day anxiety and stress we experience in this busy world.
+Nature is an integral part of who I am, and I always believed that it can help us to connect with ourselves on a deep level and free us from the every-day anxiety we experience in this busy world.

-I am based in South West London and I conduct my sessions in Battersea Park.
-I am open to discuss other locations if you have a preference within a 5 mile radius.
+I am based in South West London and I conduct my sessions in Battersea Park or Holland Park.
+I am open to discuss other locations if you have a preference.
 Bad weather doesn’t hold me back so you are welcome to get in touch during winter too.